HyeonuPark/Snark-lang/Reference.md

 // myList[Symbol.iterator] = myIteratorGenerator
 ```

-If you want to shorten some weird-and-unnecessarily-long-property-name(TM), declare it.
+If you want to shorten some `weird-and-unnecessarily-long-property-name(TM)`, declare it.

 ```
-import {'weird-and-unnecessarily-long-property-name' as #wn}
+import {'weird-and-unnecessarily-long-property-name(TM)' as #wn}

 obj.#wn = 0
-// obj['weird-and-unnecessarily-long-property-name'] = 0
+// obj['weird-and-unnecessarily-long-property-name(TM)'] = 0
 ```

-Note that you can only shorten property name to symbol identifiers, to prevent namespace conflict. for example, `import {'long' as l}` is not allowed.
+Note that you can only shorten property name to symbol identifiers, to prevent namespace conflict.
+For example, `import {'long' as l}` is not allowed.

 ### List of well-known symbols